A 30-day miracle: Baby abandoned in plastic bag in Vietnam fights for her life in Singapore hospital

 A 30-DAY MIRACLE

-Hospital staff in Mount Elizabeth held a full-month party for Hoai An on Wednesday, marking a remarkable take of determination and survival.
+Hospital staff in Mount Elizabeth will hold a full-month party for Hoai An on Wednesday, marking a remarkable take of determination and survival.

 The celebration holds both cultural and spiritual significance, said Phung.
 When babies are a month old, prayers are recited over them for health and blessings by their parents.